shikhasingh0101/Python/README.md

 print the sunrise and sunset times for the same humidity of that area.

 7.2  program to use the ‘API’ of crypto currency.

+Python_videos:
+q.1
+1. Python program to create a person class.
+Include attributes like name, country and date of birth.
+Implement a method to determine the person's age.

+q.7
+7. Implement a class inheritance as following: class shoe attributes like colour brand.